bespokejs/bespoke/README.md

  * Activate your presentation via the [JavaScript API](#javascript)
  * Create a custom style sheet, using the provided [Bespoke.js classes](#css) to power your CSS transitions

+Need to go beyond the basics, and share your extra functionality with others?
+[Write a plugin!](#plugins)

 ### Markup

 The tags you use are completely optional.
 Once a parent element is selected, the child elements become slides.